-Factor 6 assesses the level of face-to-face contacts and telephone dialogue with persons not in the supervisory chain.
-The evaluation criteria is described in four paragraphs labeled 1 through 4
+This factor assesses the level of face-to-face contacts and telephone dialogue with persons not in the supervisor chain.
+The evaluation criteria are described in four paragraphs labeled 1 through 4.

 Level 2 contacts include employees, supervisors, and managers of the same agency, but outside of the immediate office.
 Level 2 is met.
 The appellant's personal contacts are with employees, supervisors, and managers within the agency, but outside the appellant's immediate office.